 Source: allnutritious.com

-It keeps well for five days in the fridge, which is perfect for those busy mornings when you’re rushing out of the house and don’t have time for cooking.
+Chia pudding is great for meal prep as it keeps well in the fridge, perfect for those busy mornings when you don’t have time for cooking.

 Per Serving: